a6b8/mina-metaverse-game/README.md

 ...

-## Verfify
+## Verify
 - user create a transaction with `id`, `points`, `signature` and `seed`. `seed` is a random generated number from the server to anonymized the `id`.
 - After successfully sending the proof a event get emitted.
-- A event listener wait listen to address: `B62qiUdy93cmB9rcQjie2Zo8TwHDiZnmEmJejiXVb2dEADyez2QW6M1` and wait for known `seed` numbers.
+- A event listener, listen to address: `B62qiUdy93cmB9rcQjie2Zo8TwHDiZnmEmJejiXVb2dEADyez2QW6M1` and wait for known `seed` numbers.

 <br>